mcyph/speedysvc/README.rst

 About
 ===========================

-    NOTE: ``speedysvc``'s status is beta - it should be functional and don't intend to make major changes, but the web management and configuration interface API might be changed later.
+    NOTE: ``speedysvc``'s status is alpha - it should be functional and don't intend to make major changes, but the web management and configuration interface API might be changed later.
+It's under active development and there may well be bugs!

+    Service clients on Windows currently need to manually reconnect after a server process is rebooted, as servers don't support continuing on from where the previous server left off.
+Currently spinlocks aren't used on Windows, and so may be around 4-5 times slower than the figures quoted below for Linux.

+    Mac OSX may not ever be supported, as to my knowledge it doesn't support timeouts for named semaphores.

-This module for python 3.6+ on Linux allows separating larger, more complex applications into smaller components (microservices).
-For example, you could build a text-to-speech service, a fulltext search service, an optical character recognition service, etc. Then, you could have web frontends or other clients communicate with these services.
+This module for python 3.6+ on Linux and Windows allows separating larger, more complex applications into smaller components (microservices).
+For example, you could build a text-to-speech service, an optical character recognition service, etc.
+Then, you could have web frontends or other clients communicate with these services.
 This can often require less RAM, as there is no need to load the components in every web worker process.

 Unlike other similar modules for client-server communication (which typically use sockets or HTTP REST), this module uses local `shared